-- name The image to read. - subimage/miplevel The subimage and MIP level to read (defaults to the first subimage of the file, highest-res MIP level). - imagecache Optionally, a particular ImageCache to use.
-If nullptr, the default global/shared image cache will be used.
-If a custom ImageCache (not the global/shared one), it is important that the IC should not be destroyed while the ImageBuf is still alive. - config Optionally, a pointer to an ImageSpec whose metadata contains configuration hints that set options related to the opening and reading of the file. - ioproxy Optional pointer to an IOProxy to use when reading from the file.
+- name The image to read. - subimage/miplevel The subimage and MIP level to read (defaults to the first subimage of the file, highest-res MIP level). - imagecache Optionally, an ImageCache to use, if possible, rather than reading the entire image file into memory. - config Optionally, a pointer to an ImageSpec whose metadata contains configuration hints that set options related to the opening and reading of the file. - ioproxy Optional pointer to an IOProxy to use when reading from the file.
 The caller retains ownership of the proxy, and must ensure that it remains valid for the lifetime of the ImageBuf.